 Reducing Docker Image Size for Frontend Containers: Production-First Optimization Guide

 Optimizing container footprints directly impacts deployment velocity and registry storage costs.
 This guide details production-grade techniques for reducing Docker image size for frontend containers.
 We focus on deterministic multi-stage builds, dependency tree pruning, and runtime environment isolation.
-When aligned with broader Build Optimization & Caching Strategies, these patterns eliminate redundant layers.
-They accelerate CI/CD throughput without compromising application parity.
+When aligned with broader Build Optimization & Caching Strategies, these patterns eliminate redundant layers and accelerate CI/CD throughput without compromising application parity.

 Diagnostic Baseline & Layer Analysis